Live Audio Wrestling: The MMA Report with John Pollock

 The MMA Report with John Pollock is a radio show hosted by John Pollock on TSN Radio, first airing on July 5, 2012.
 It airs Friday at midnight on TSN Radio (though the show itself is available as a podcast on the LAW podcast feed one day before), and is touted as "the third hour" of the LAW as repeats of the show air immediately after the LAW on weeks without an Ultimate Fighting Championship pay-per-view (when The UFC Post Fight Show airs in its place instead).
 As with the LAW, it is also broadcast in the Vancouver market (formerly CFTE and presently CKST) since 2013.

 The show is also considered to be a spiritual successor to Fight Network Radio, due to John Pollock's past and present connections.

 Keep It 2000

-In December 2016, Brian Mann and Nate Milton return with a new podcast, Keep It 2000 (billed as "A Podcast On A Pole").
-They embark on the worst decision of their lives – fully chronicling every WCW Nitro from the year 2000.
-Often considered the worst time period for any major wrestling promotion, these 52 episodes could prove to be the thing that finally breaks these podcasting brothers apart.
+In December 2016, Brian Mann and Nate Milton returned with a new podcast, Keep It 2000 (billed as "A Podcast On A Pole").
+They embarked on fully chronicling every WCW Nitro from the year 2000.
+These 52 episodes could prove to be the thing that finally breaks these podcasting brothers apart.

 The final episode of Keep it 2000 as a LAW podcast was posted on October 14, 2017.
-As part of the Post Wrestling launch in December 2017, it was announced that Keep it 2000 would continue under the Post Wrestling umbrella; the first episode of Keep it 2000 under the Post Wrestling umbrella was posted on January 25, 2018.
+As part of the Post Wrestling launch in December 2017, it was announced that Keep it 2000 would continue under the Post Wrestling umbrella; the first episode of Keep It 2000 under the Post Wrestling umbrella was posted on January 25, 2018.